 This week, I covered classes at another language centre, far away from my home.
 I was expecting that the longer classes (2 x 2 hour classes without any break in the middle) would exhaust me.

 However, I was pleasantly surprised.

 The difference, this time, was that I was staying in a hotel located 100 meters away from the centre.
 I also made sure the room I stayed in had natural light during the day.

 In the morning, I’d go into the centre and prepare for my classes while nobody was there.
 In the evening, I’d arrive at the classroom ten minutes before class, and leave the centre shortly after classes finished.

 What I discovered was that working this way was not tiring at all.

-The difference, I think, is that I wasn’t spending large chunks of time in the centre preparing for my classes, and doing other things.
+The difference, I think, is that I wasn’t spending large chunks of time in the centre preparing for my classes or doing other things.

 For me, one of them is likely not being in the centre as much as I had been.
-(On weekends, I’d typically be there around 12 hours, even if I was only teaching for six.)
+(On weekends, I’d typically be there around 12 hours a day, even if I was only teaching for six.)

 Other teachers have different ways of working they have found are best for them.